alejandroh3005/modelLong/README.md

 # Purpose

-This is a package for easy visualization of longitudinal data and autocorrelation, as well as estimation of marginal effects with generalized estimating equations of estimation of conditional effects with mixed effects models.
+This is a package for easy visualization and modeling of longitudinal data.
+Functions plot repeated measures and estimate autocorrelation, marginal effects with generalized estimating equations, and conditional effects with generalized linear mixed-effects models.

 - The URL to the GitHub (i.e., the source code) is: https://github.com/alejandroh3005/modelLong
 - The URL to the Pkgdown webpage is: https://alejandroh3005.github.io/